divalue/Awesome-RealityKit/README.md

         + [2019](#2019)

 ## Projects

-### Apple <a name="apple_projects"></a>
-- [Building an Immersive Experience with RealityKit](https://developer.apple.com/documentation/realitykit/building_an_immersive_experience_with_realitykit) - Use systems and postprocessing effects to create a realistic underwater scene
-- [Controlling Entity Collisions in RealityKit](https://developer.apple.com/documentation/realitykit/controlling_entity_collisions_in_realitykit) - Create collision filters to control which objects collide
-- [Creating a game with scene understanding](https://developer.apple.com/documentation/realitykit/creating_a_game_with_scene_understanding) - Create AR games and experiences that interact with real-world objects on LiDAR-equipped iOS devices.
-- [Creating a Game with Reality Composer](https://developer.apple.com/documentation/realitykit/creating_a_game_with_reality_composer) - Design your app’s visual look and behaviors in Reality Composer, and complete the gameplay experience by using custom RealityKit code
-- [SwiftStrike: Creating a Game with RealityKit](https://developer.apple.com/documentation/realitykit/swiftstrike_creating_a_game_with_realitykit) - Create a multiplayer game with ARKit, RealityKit, and Swift using the SwiftStrike app as a guide
-- [Hello World](https://developer.apple.com/documentation/visionos/world) - Use windows, volumes, and immersive spaces to teach people about the Earth
-- [Diorama](https://developer.apple.com/documentation/visionos/diorama) - Design scenes for your visionOS app using Reality Composer Pro

 ### Community
 - [ImmersiveMoveAndRotate](https://github.com/simonbs/ImmersiveMoveAndRotate) - Example project showing how an immersive scene on visionOS can contain a RealityView that presents a ModelEntity and how that entity can be dragged using DragGesture and rotated using RotateGesture.